Tubal Ligation and Tubal Implants

 Tubal ligation method

 There are several different ways of closing the fallopian tubes, including clipping or banding them shut or cutting and stitching or burning them closed.
-Your surgeon will probably prefer one of the following methods.
-See a picture of tubal ligation methods.
+Your surgeon will probably prefer one of these tubal ligation methods.

-A tubal ligation can be done in the following ways:
+A tubal ligation can be done using a:

 An open tubal ligation (laparotomy) is done through a larger incision in the abdomen.
 It may be recommended if you need abdominal surgery for other reasons (such as a cesarean section) or have had pelvic inflammatory disease (PID), endometriosis, or previous abdominal or pelvic surgery.
 These conditions often cause scarring or sticking together (adhesion) of tissue and organs in the abdomen.
 Scarring or adhesions can make one of the other types of tubal ligation more difficult and risky.

-Reversing a tubal ligation is possible, but it is not highly successful.
+Reversing a tubal ligation is possible, but it isn't highly successful.
 This is why tubal ligation is considered a permanent method of birth control.

 Tubal implant method

 Implants, such as Essure, are inserted in the fallopian tubes without surgery or general anesthesia.
-The procedure is done in a doctor's office, an outpatient surgery center, or hospital and does not require an overnight stay.
-The implant procedure usually takes about 30 minutes.
+The procedure is done in a doctor's office, an outpatient surgery center, or a hospital, and it doesn't require an overnight stay.
+The implant procedure itself takes about 10 minutes.

 After the procedure, an X-ray is taken to make sure the implants are in place and the tubes are closed.